GTD the Trello way revisited

 What is GTD?

 GTD is a method of handling the overflow of tasks.
-It was introduced by David Alan in his book Getting Things Done: The Art of Stress-Free Productivity.
-If you rather read a quick description then head to Erlend Hamberg Blog and cut that to 15 minutes.
+It was introduced by David Allen in his book Getting Things Done: The Art of Stress-Free Productivity.
+If you would rather read a quick description then head to Erlend Hamberg Blog and cut that down to 15 minutes.

-GTD requires you to write each idea you have and put it what is referred to as inbox.
-Afterwards you go through that list and Process it.
+GTD requires you to write each idea you have and put it into what is referred to as an inbox.
+Afterwards you go through that list and process it.

-By default GTD requires the creation of few lists
+By default GTD requires the creation of a few lists

 - Inbox: All your ideas/tasks/thoughts/dreams need to be entered here no matter how silly it may seem.